khantatyana/React-Employee-Directory/README.md

 ## Business Context

 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.

-## Acceptance Criteria

-Given a table of random users, when the user loads the page, a table of employees should render.

-The user should be able to:

-  * Sort the table by at least one category

-  * Filter the users by at least one property.